-As of 2016-17, Canopy Camp personnel began interfacing with local guides, biologists, and landowners from the surrounding region (including several indigenous communities) and Darién National Park, regarding the location of active Harpy Eagle nests in the region.
+In 2016, Canopy Camp personnel began interfacing with local guides, biologists, and landowners from the surrounding region (including several indigenous communities) and Darién National Park, regarding the location of active Harpy Eagle nests in the region.
 This outreach revealed multiple active nests, and resulted in our last three groups being treated to exceptional views of these iconic raptors at their nests (One VENT group was even treated to a chance encounter with a perched Harpy Eagle at the Canopy Camp!).
 Although sightings of Harpy Eagles can never be guaranteed, Harpy Eagle chicks have prolonged nestling and fledging periods (and continue to be fed by the adults in the vicinity of the nest for months after fledging), and adults tend to return to the same nests every other year, meaning that there is a decent chance that at least one known nest in the area may be active for several months out of each year.
 The Canopy family and their local contacts can be counted on to maintain a "finger on the pulse" of local Harpy and Crested eagle nesting activity.
 Accordingly, our itinerary will maintain the built-in flexibility to take advantage of conditions on the ground in prioritizing any opportunities to visit active Harpy (and/or Crested) Eagle nests.

-This tour can be taken by itself or in combination with Panama: El Valle's Canopy Lodge (January 19-26, 2019), also led by Erik Bruhnke.
+This tour can be taken by itself or in combination with Panama: El Valle's Canopy Lodge (January 20-27, 2024), also led by Erik Bruhnke.

-January 12, Day 1: Arrival in Panama City and Transfer to Riande Aeropuerto Hotel.
-Participants arriving in Panama City's Tocumen International Airport anytime this afternoon or evening, after clearing customs and gathering luggage, should take the courtesy shuttle to the nearby Riande Aeropuerto Hotel where a room will be reserved in your name.
+January 13, Day 1: Arrival in Panama City and Transfer to Crowne Plaza Panama Airport Hotel.
+Participants arriving into Panama City's Tocumen International Airport anytime this afternoon or evening, after clearing customs and gathering luggage, should take the courtesy shuttle to the nearby Crowne Plaza Panama Airport Hotel where a room will be reserved in your name.

-NIGHT: Riande Aeropuerto Hotel, Tocumen
+NIGHT: Crowne Plaza Panama Airport Hotel, Tocumen